 - She can now send the PowerBI report to her manager and coworkers.

-The steps above (1-12) took only 3 clicks of a button compared to the 100+ clicks required before RPA.
+All of the 12 steps above took only 3 clicks of a button, compared to the 100+ clicks required before RPA implementation.

 It used to take Cathy 15 minutes to update a single stock report, but now it takes her 1 minute—saving about 14 minutes per stock report.
 During an 8-hour work day, Cathy used to be able to update about 30 reports.
 With RPA, she can now update hundreds of reports every day.